 - Add salt and pepper to taste.
 I used sea salt and white pepper in this batch.

 - Add a small amount (about a teaspoon) of nutritional yeast flakes, if desired.
 They give a nice golden color to pale veggies like white cauliflower, as well as improving the flavor and adding B vitamins.

 - Mix thoroughly with slotted spoon.
 Put veggies into oil until the top ones are breaking the surface.
 Stir.
 Lift out veggies with slotted spoon, allowing most of the oil to run back into the bowl.
+(With leaves, you might want to use tongs to lift each leaf by the edge and let the oil run off.)
 Spread veggies in a single layer on a pan that has at least a shallow edge all the way around.
 Now put more veggies into oil and repeat the process.

 - If you run out of oil before you run out of veggies, add more oil.
 Taste it to see if you need to add more seasonings–often you won’t because they sink to the bottom.